ardoq/rxbeach/docs/fundamentals/README.md

 # Fundamentals

-This section describes fundamental concepts to the Ardoq stream architecture.
+This section describes fundamental concepts of the Ardoq stream architecture.

 Take a look at the left-hand menu to navigate to the different concepts.